3 Days in Buenos Aires, Argentina: The Best Things To Do

 Teatro Colón

-This theatre is one of the cities most prominent landmarks and rightfully so.
+This theatre is one of the city’s most prominent landmarks and rightfully so.
 It looks like something that belongs in Paris rather than Latin America.
+It’s one of the most spectacular theatres in the world and one of the best things to do in Buenos Aires.

 The theatre offers guided tours when there isn’t anything on and if the doors are open you can always go in a have a look but you’ll need to book a guided tour to see past the main corridor.